Yuan dynasty: Temür Khan

 Following the conquest of Dali in 1253, the former ruling Duan family were appointed as its leaders.
 Local chieftains were appointed as Tusi, recognized as imperial officials by the Yuan, Ming, and Qing-era governments, principally in the province of Yunnan.
 Succession for the Yuan dynasty, however, was an intractable problem, later causing much strife and internal struggle.
 This emerged as early as the end of Kublai's reign.
 Kublai originally named his eldest son, Zhenjin, as the crown prince, but he died before Kublai in 1285.
 Thus, Zhenjin's third son, with the support of his mother Kökejin and the minister Bayan, succeeded the throne and ruled as Temür Khan, or Emperor Chengzong, from 1294 to 1307.
 Temür Khan decided to maintain and continue much of the work begun by his grandfather.
 He also made peace with the western Mongol khanates as well as neighboring countries such as Vietnam, which recognized his nominal suzerainty and paid tributes for a few decades.
 However, the corruption in the Yuan dynasty began during the reign of Temür Khan.

 Külüg Khan

 Külüg Khan (Emperor Wuzong) came to the throne after the death of Temür Khan.
 Unlike his predecessor, he did not continue Kublai's work, largely rejecting his objectives.
-Most significantly he introduced a policy called "New Deals", focused on monetary reforms.
+Most significantly he introduced monetary reforms and printed new banknotes.
 During his short reign (1307–11), the government fell into financial difficulties, partly due to bad decisions made by Külüg.
 By the time he died, China was in severe debt and the Yuan court faced popular discontent.